On the Testimony of Two Witnesses

 4These are the two olive trees and the two lampstands that stand before the Lord of the earth.

-A Preterist Interpretation, Exposition and Commentary of Revelation 11:4: As is the Case in Zechariah 4:11-14, the Two Olive Trees Symbolize the King and High Priest; Therefore, the Two Witnesses Appear to be One Man, the Messiah.
+A Preterist Interpretation, Exposition and Commentary of Revelation 11:4: Revelation 11:4 is a Clear Reference to Zechariah 4:11-14 in which the Two Olive Trees and Lampstand Symbolize the King, High Priest, and Temple.
+Therefore, the Two Witnesses Appear to be One Man Jesus Christ Who is King and High Priest (Hebrews 5:10; 7:1) and Temple (John 2:19-21).

 Revelation 11:4 Preterist Commentary: Lampstands represent the Church.
 The Fact that the Two Witnesses are depicted as Two Lampstands also points to Christ Who is the Sole Embodiment of the Church, the Body of Christ.